Best Golf Mats

 Practice Net vs. Golf Simulator

 Once you have the “teeing ground,” it’s time to figure out what you’re hitting the golf ball into.
 If you’re keeping this as cheap as possible, you’ll likely go with a golf net instead of buying a full-on simulator.
-But if you’re investing more for better practice sessions, a simulator could be the best move and create an awesome experience for friends and family.

 Click here to read the Ultimate Guide to Home Golf Simulators and the best picks for your game!